Kipper-Lang/Kipper/kipper/cli/README.md

 ## `kipper update [CHANNEL]`

-Update the Kipper compiler and CLI.
+Updates the Kipper compiler and CLI.

 ```
 USAGE